 I love art museums.
 I always have.
 With few exceptions most of the art museums I’ve visited have been different variations on the same theme.
 It’s either been paintings on walls in galleries, or sculptures in galleries and gardens which you walk through.
 It’s a pretty passive experience and it seems like the general idea is that by the act of viewing art, or being in its proximity you will absorb creativity through osmosis and be able to appreciate art and understand the essence of creativity.
-In some ways seeing art in musuems, as we do, we do absorb it’s meaning.
 While you certainly can learn a lot from viewing art, making it, or interacting with it on a physical level is probably the best way to actually learn about what it means to make art and the power of the creative process.

 So, what would you think if you went into an art museum and there where no paintings or sculptures on display and the art that was exhibited was meant to be played with and part of an interactive transformational experience.

 Personally, I think that would pretty cool.
 At least that’s what I thought when I first heard about FIGMENT Boston.
 FIGMENT Boston is a yearly event that takes place this weekend on the Rose Kennedy Greenway, and features interactive art installations that are designed to engage the audience and encourage people to explore creativity.
 According to their website “FIGMENT is a forum for the creation and display of participatory and interactive art by emerging artists across disciplines.”